EarthByte/paleotopo-data-assimilation/README.md

 1. **The methodology paper** (this repository's reference):

-   > Zhou, J., Müller, R. D. & Farahbakhsh, E. (in review). *Assimilating
+   > Zhou, J., Müller, R. D. & Farahbakhsh, E. (in review). *From qualitative to data-assimilated paleotopography: an open framework for amplitude-corrected Phanerozoic elevation models.*
-   > crustal-thickness-derived elevations into PaleoDEMs: an open
-   > framework for amplitude-corrected Phanerozoic paleotopography.*
    > Earth-Science Reviews.

 2. **The underlying mohometry**: